SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

   - CustomSelection: The Selection previously defined.
   - CustomCrossover: The Crossover  previously defined.
 - CustomMutationPolicy: The MutationPolicy previously defined.
-  - CustomMutation: The mutation previously defined.
+  - CustomMutation: The Mutation previously defined.
 - CustomElitismPolicy: The ElitismPolicy previously defined.
-- CustomNewbornPolicy: The newbornPolicy previously defined.
+- CustomNewbornPolicy: The NewbornPolicy previously defined.
 - ChessGAInitializer: The Initializer previously defined.
   - ChessFeasibilityFunction: The FeasibilityFunction previously defined.
   - ChessObjectiveFunction: The ObjectiveFunction previously defined.